Superman and the Mole Men: Plot

-Three more Mole Men emerge from the drill shaft, this time bearing a strange weapon.
-They make their way to the hospital.
-Benson and his mob see the creatures, and Benson goes after them alone.
-The creatures fire their laser-like weapon at him.
-Superman jumps in front of the pulsating ray, saving Benson's life, which Superman says "is more than you deserve!".
-Superman fetches the wounded creature from the hospital and carries him as his companions return to the well head.
-Soon after, from deep underground, the Mole Men destroy the drill shaft, making certain that no one can come up or go down it ever again.
-Lois observes, "It's almost as if they were saying, 'You live your lives ... and we'll live ours'".
+Three more Mole Men emerge from the drill shaft, this time bearing an energy weapon.
+They make their way to the hospital, where Benson and his mob see them; Benson decides to go after them alone.
+The creatures fire their laser-like weapon at him, but Superman jumps in front of the ray, saving Benson's life.
+Superman fetches the wounded creature from the hospital and carries him alongside his companions as they return to the wellhead.
+After descending back down, the Mole Men destroy the drill shaft, ensuring that no one can come up or go down it.

 Cast

 Themes

-The sympathetic treatment of the strangers in the film, and the unreasoning fear on the part of the townspeople, has been compared by author Gary Grossman to the panicked public reaction to the peaceful alien Klaatu in the science fiction film The Day The Earth Stood Still, which was released the same year.
-Both have been considered retrospectively as the product of (and a reaction to) the "Red Scare" of post-World War II era.
+The sympathetic treatment of the strangers in the film, and the unreasoning fear on the part of the townspeople, has been compared by author Gary Grossman to the panicked public reaction to the peaceful alien Klaatu in the science fiction film The Day the Earth Stood Still, which was released the same year.
+Both have been considered retrospectively as the product of (and a reaction to) the Red Scare of the post-World War II era.
 Grossman also cites the later film The Mole People (1956).